Ypakuma/homework_data_structures/list/linked_list_head/README.md

 - LinkedListHeadInit
  - initialize a list.
 - LinkedListHeadInsert
- - insert a element at a known location in a list.
+ - insert a element at a known location's latter location in a list.
 - LinkedListHeadLatter
  - get a element's latter element by its value in a list.
 - LinkedListHeadLength